wmo-im/csv2bufr/docs/source/mapping.rst

 BUFR template mapping
 =====================

-The mapping between the input csv data and the output BUFR data is specified in a JSON file.
+The mapping between the input CSV data and the output BUFR data is specified in a JSON file.
 The csv2bufr module validates the mapping file against the schema shown at the bottom of this page prior to attempted the transformation to BUFR.
 This schema specifies 6 primary properties: